 - Feature Licensing shows the hardware key required by Codex to generate a licence for the system) and details of features licensed on the machine. - Media History allows you to 'Clear Media History'.
-This is advised before the start of a new project, as the system keeps a record of Roll names and will present warnings if duplicate Roll names are detected. - Logging allows you to save log files from the machine to provide to Codex Support.
+This is advised before the start of a new project, as the system keeps a record of Roll names and will present warnings if duplicate Roll names are detected. - Live after exporting 'Live Data' (all looks) from Codex Live, use Import to bring this data into Production Suite for use in Review. - Logging allows you to save log files from the machine to provide to Codex Support.
 Default level should generally be used Full level should be provided in the event of issues with the Archive task. - Library allows you to set the behaviour of the Play button that is shown on the focused thumbnail in the Library. - Screensaver allows you to set a time for automatic logout from Vault Platform if there is no activity.